Multi-GI 5 Reviews: The right probiotic blend for you?

 Six months$353.70$1.97$66

-Compared to many other gut health supplements out there, this is a little expensive, even at the six-month tier.
-However, companies in this price range often combine their probiotics with prebiotics and other useful ingredients, much like you see in Multi GI 5, which makes its price a bit more palatable.
-That makes it a fair value for its potential benefits, but you still may be able to find equally effective supplements for less.
+Compared to many other gut health supplements out there, Multi-GI 5 is a little expensive, even at the six-month tier.
+Companies in this price range often validate the cost with the inclusion of prebiotics and other useful ingredients, as Multi-GI 5 does, but you still might find equally effective supplements for less elsewhere.

 Unify Health accepts major credit cards and PayPal.
-Shipping from Unify Health costs $4.95 unless you spend more than $50.
-Orders above $50 receive free shipping, which applies to any amount of Multi GI 5 purchased without an account.
-If you choose to sign up for a free account, you’ll save up to 28%.
+Shipping costs $4.95, but orders above $50 qualify for free shipping — which would apply to any amount of Multi-GI 5 purchased without an account.

 Viome

-Viome is our top purveyor of at-home microbiome tests.
-They provide comprehensive and incredibly accurate results along with actionable insights you can use to augment your diet and better your health.
-But the company also offers its clientele fully customized probiotics, prebiotics, and nutritional supplements.
+Viome is our top purveyor of at-home microbiome tests, which provide comprehensive and incredibly accurate results along with actionable insights you can use to augment your diet and better your health.
+Based on a user’s test results, the company also offers fully customized probiotics, prebiotics, and nutritional supplements.

 Custom probiotics, prebiotics, and supplements from Viome contain mixtures formulated from over 200 ingredients, including dozens of specific probiotic strains.
-There might be a little sticker shock if you only look at the cost of a microbiome test, but the pricing for custom-tailored probiotics is in line with many off-the-shelf options, including Multi GI 5.
-Those custom probiotics also come with a free at-home test that Viome uses to formulate your plan.
-Additionally, the subscription includes free yearly retesting, which allows Viome to make any changes to your probiotics.
+There might be a little sticker shock if you only look at the cost of a microbiome test, but you get that test for free when you sign up for custom-tailored probiotics.
+These are fairly close in price to many off-the-shelf options, including Multi-GI 5.
+Viome uses that test to formulate your plan, and the subscription includes free yearly retesting, which allows the company to make appropriate changes to your probiotics as your microbiome evolves.

 Monthly costAutomatic shipmentFree retesting